 Methamphetamine is also known as metamfetamine, methylamphetamine, and desoxyephedrine.
 Other names for methamphetamine include “meth,” “crystal meth,” “crank,” “speed” or “ice.”
-Methamphetamine can be smoked, snorted, swallowed, injected, inhaled, taken rectally, or dissolved under the tongue.
+Methamphetamine has been smoked, snorted, swallowed, injected, inhaled, taken rectally, or dissolved under the tongue.

-Will taking methamphetamine make it harder for me to get pregnant?
+I take methamphetamine.
+Can it make it harder for me to get pregnant?

 Does taking methamphetamine increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
 Based on the studies reviewed, methamphetamine use might increase the chance for miscarriage.

 Does taking methamphetamine increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 Based on the studies reviewed, it is not known if methamphetamine increases the chance for birth defects above the background risk.
 Information on whether methamphetamine increases the chance of birth defects is mixed.
 This makes it hard to know the actual risks for each person who uses methamphetamine.

 What can I do to find out if the baby has a birth defect or other problems?

 It is important to talk with your healthcare provider about any exposures you have had during your pregnancy.
 They can help you find treatment or support and can go over any screening options that are available.
 A detailed ultrasound can screen for some birth defects.
 There is no test in pregnancy that can look for learning problems.
 Once your baby is born, you should also tell your child’s healthcare provider so your baby can get the care that is best for them.

 Does taking methamphetamine in pregnancy increase the chance of other pregnancy-related problems?